I hope you enjoy reading the blog post.

 If the other person “likes” you back or replies to the comment you can then exchange messages freely.

 Short for Instagram.
 App users sometimes list their Instagram name in their bio, and many apps like Bumble and Tinder let you link Instagram to your profile.
+You can also use Instagram for dating.

 Watch out for users who are only on an app to get more Insta followers rather than actually meet new people.
 You can usually tell because there's not much in the way of detail in their profiles.